ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 We assume you're working on local host without SSL.

 if you are on SSL you'll want to add `-k` switch to your curl commands to prevent it from checking the validity of SSL certificates.
-However, please be warned that the `-k` switch should only be used in a testing or an otherwise LOCKED DOWN or secure scenario.
+However, please be warned that the `-k` switch should only be used in a testing or an otherwise secure/safe scenario.

 The command-line scripting strategy below requires that you use Bash, a bit of Perl, and Curl.
 On windows Git-Bash will work.

 ### Authenticating